UnixBear/Leetcode-work/985_Sum_of_Even_Numbers_After_Queries/README.md

 ## Notes
 1. I discovered [this](https://cglab.ca/%7Eabeinges/blah/too-many-lists/book/README.html) tutorial using linked lists and I hope to use it more.

+2. I've decided to make 2 versions of the solution, and iterative one and a functional one.

+3. I've added an iterative solution that utilizes slices to avoid the overhead of manual access.
+This runs slower 1 ms but uses 0.3 less MBs of memory.

+### Iterative
+This one works as you'd normally think, with the only innovation being that we have a running total of our even values from the initial list and we subtract even values as we loop through our queries only to add them back if they are even.
+This doesn't require any checking per iteration for even numbers and so runs O(n + m) because:
+    - it loops through the `nums` vector once to create our initial sum value `answer` once (n)
+    - it loops through the `queries` array and does 2 comparisons and modifying a fixed value `answer` per loop (m)

+### Functional
+This one is a tough one to follow, so credit to jhagmar on the forums for putting this out.
+It takes advantage of a trick in rust known as a 'if lets' found [here](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html "if lets").
+Essentially we turn our queries into an iterable and run a complicated `filter_map` on it.
+F

+`queries.iter().filter_map(...`

+The next part:

+ `filter_map(|query| if let &[val, index] = query.as_slice() {...`
+will start the matching process of every query.
+We want to destructure each vector into a slice for ease of access and to avoid clunky manual access.  `if let &[val,index] = query...` tells rust we want to take the query slice and turn it into it's form, then check if its form matches the form of the generic &[val,index].

+`{Some((val, index as usize)) } else { None })...`
+With the conditional in play, if the slice is of this form then we create `Some(tuple)` where we cast the index variable as `usize`.
+Because we're attempting to be functional, we have to be exhaustive so our else is just `None`.
 ## Conclusion
 TBD